mariadb-corporation/MaxScale/Release-Notes/MaxScale-1.4.0-Release-Notes.md

-# MariaDB MaxScale 1.4.0 Release Notes
+# MariaDB MaxScale 1.4.0 (Beta) Release Notes

+Release 1.4.0 is a beta release.

 This document describes the changes in release 1.4.0, when compared to release 1.3.0.